andreigiacchetto/diamond_orthofinder/README.md

 ## ❗ Notes

--   Detecta automaticamente `WorkingDirectory`
+-   Automatically detects `WorkingDirectory`
--   Não reprocessa arquivos existentes
+-   Does not reprocess existing files
--   Compatível com `.diamond.gz`
+-   Compatible with `.diamond.gz`

 ------------------------------------------------------------------------

 ## 📄 License

-Uso acadêmico livre.
+Free for academic use.

 ------------------------------------------------------------------------